reima-ecom/reima-theme/README.md

 This is a [Hugo module](https://gohugo.io/hugo-modules/use-modules/) theme for use on Reima headless ecommerce sites.

 - Static site is built using [Hugo](https://gohugo.io/)
-- JS is built using [Rollup](https://rollupjs.org/guide/en/), so Node is used for this

 ## Architectural components